 - No ad injection, tracking, or other privacy incursions

-- Bonus points if P2P allowed and kill switch is built in
+- Bonus points if P2P is allowed and a kill switch is built-in

 Read our full review of NordVPN here.